Squalomix/iconhi-c/README.md

-# iconhi-c
-Record of our Hi-C data production
+## Record of our Hi-C data production in Squalomix

 # Protocol